Student Rights and ResponsibilitiesBack To Top

 Domestic Violence and Stalking

 Illinois Valley Community College is committed to providing a safe and secure learning and working environment for all students and staff members.
 IVCC Campus Security will assist local police with enforcing Restraining Orders, Orders of Protection, Civil No Contact Orders, and Stalking No Contact Orders.
 Any student found to be in violation of one of these orders will be subject to the Code of Conduct and may face suspension or expulsion from the college.
-Complete information regarding this position statement and accompanying procedures can be found on the Student Right to Know website.Back To Top
+Additional information can be found on the Student Right to Know website.Back To Top

 Academic Integrity is directly linked to the Core Values of Illinois Valley Community College, three of which are RESPONSIBILITY, RESPECT, and HONESTY.
 It is the RESPONSIBILITY of each student to RESPECT the academic integrity of each class/course by doing their own work and by refusing to assist others in deception.
 Academic dishonesty violates the academic integrity expected of all students.
-The Office of the Vice President for Learning and Student Development will keep a file of these submissions.
-When a student has been identified as committing an act of academic dishonesty twice, the Vice President for Learning and Student Development will conduct an investigation, which may include a formal hearing, and will recommend or impose appropriate discipline.
+The Office of the Vice President for Academic Affairs will keep a file of these submissions.
+When a student has been identified as committing an act of academic dishonesty twice, the Vice President for Academic Affairs will conduct an investigation, which may include a formal hearing, and will recommend or impose appropriate discipline.

 The purpose of this provision is to identify students who commit multiple acts of academic dishonesty in different courses, which the student might otherwise avoid.
 The assumption is that multiple acts constitute a more grievous offense than a single incident, which would constitute a learning experience for the student.